zachleat/zachleat.com/_posts/2026-09-15-table-of-contents.md

 - [`@zachleat/table-of-contents` on npm](https://www.npmjs.com/package/@zachleat/table-of-contents)

 You can configure a `selector` attribute to control the scope of the headings search.
 My site uses `main :is(h2, h3)` but the default is `main :is(h2, h3, h4, h5, h6)`.

+Again, all styles for this component are application styles.
+There is no component CSS on this one.

 ## Installation